-These classes are specifically designed as a fun and interactive way to allow dancing to be utilised as a tool to enable older adults, and those living with common chronic and neurological conditions (such as Parkinsons, MS, Stoke, dementia and other physical and mental disabilities) to experience the joys of music & dance, and to be able to move freely through their daily routines.
+Power of Dance classes are specifically designed as a FUN and interactive way to allow dancing/movement (Latin and Ballroom Dancing inspired moves) to be utilised as a tool to enable older adults, and those living with common chronic and neurological conditions (such as Parkinsons, MS, Stoke, dementia and other physical and mental disabilities) to experience the joys of music & dance, and to be able to move freely through their daily routines.

-The research into the health benefits of dance is extensive: Dancing promotes balance, improves mobility, increases strength and builds confidence to name but a few.
+The research into the health benefits of dance is extensive: Dancing promotes balance, improves mobility, increases strength, builds confidence and mental robustness to name but a few.
 All this while learning a fantastic new skill of dancing!
 But most importantly we laugh and have fun whilst building a supportive community along the way.

 Our care home and dementia programmes utilise group activity based dance and music to engage participants through multiple senses, including touch, sound, and sight.
 Sessions are highly interactive and personalised.
 We are currently working with over half a dozen care-home providers throughout Christchurch (references available on request).

 $75/for 45 minutes

 These prices include personalised programme delivered at your location, includes all travel costs to Christchurch locations.

 A couple of slides of Adriaan working with Frewbie who has Parkinson’s using movement (Latin & Ballroom inspired dancing) and music to help Frewbie move more freely during his daily routines.

 Some articles and research that have been done on the benefits of dance: